MillsLogan/mlia_final_project/README.md

 # Running
 To run the model please use the provided `alt-requirements.txt` with `Python3.10`.

+The npdata directory contains the processed ACDC dataset created using `preprocess.py`.
+The models are provided on Rivanna under `standard/mlia/MAE_TransRNet/mlia_final_project/final_models`.

+To test a model use the provided `test.py` commneting/uncommenting the provided utilities to reproduce the results presented in the paper.

+Exact figures can be created using `figures.ipynb` with the output created from the `test.py` file.

 If the npdata directory is not provided, download the ACDC dataset and run the `move_val_set.py` script to move the validation images to a new folder.
 Then run the `preprocess.py` file to create the required numpy files.